 That's not about a right to choose at this particular point.

-Do you want the government to have any say in whether they you must carry a baby to term?
+You know, I love what you ask liberals anytime, do you want the government to have any say in whether you must carry a baby to term?

 What a woman can and cannot do with their body.

-They all say no.
+They'll all say no.

-All right, do you is that for the first three months?
+Is that for the first three months?

-Maybe where there's no viability as a factor at that point.
+Maybe where there's no viability as a factor at that point?

 Is it for six months?